 This guide is not an exhaustive guide for using Twitter as raw material for research.
 Instead, it is an introduction to getting data from Twitter.
 For an excellent introduction to using Twitter as a data sources, consider reading the book Twitter as Data, written by Zachary C. Steinert-Threlkeld and published by Cambridge University Press.
 This title covers a lot of the ins and outs of working with data from Twitter and is well worth the time to read.

-Twitter has two APIs (Application Programming Interfaces) that you can use to access and download tweets.
+Twitter has multiple APIs (Application Programming Interfaces) that you can use to access and download tweets.
 One is Twitter's REST (Representational State Transfer) API, which you can use to access past tweets and information from profiles of Twitter users.
 With this API, you can search for tweets on particular topics, but you are limited to tweets from the past 6-9 days.
 This API will also let you get tweets from a specific account.
 Here, you can get data further back in time, but only up to a maximum of 3200 tweets.
 Twitter also has a "streaming" API for collecting tweets in real time.
 This API provides you with a sample of up to 1% of the total volume of tweets.

 Here are some useful tools for collecting data from Twitter: